shenef/Boktai-Speedrunning/src/zoktai/any.md

 - Only hit the Vampire when the black hole is active.
 - Face in the same direction as the Vampire to push him into the black hole faster.
 - When the Vampire is stuck in the black hole, use ![][icon_sol] Sol.
-  - Follow the specific damage route shown in the below video, or you will get a third cycle:
+  - Follow the specific damage route shown in the below video to avoid a third cycle:
     <iframe
       style="aspect-ratio: 16/9"
       src="https://www.youtube.com/embed/wKOekb6LSps"